Kenny Baker (English actor): Other work

 Baker's other films include The Elephant Man, Time Bandits (also with Jack Purvis), Willow (also with Purvis and Warwick Davis), Flash Gordon, Amadeus and Jim Henson's Labyrinth.

 On television, he appeared in the British medical drama Casualty.
 He also had a part in the BBC production of The Chronicles of Narnia.
 In the late 1990s, Baker launched a brief comedy career.
 He played Casanova in the 1993 movie UFO.

 In November 2009, his biography, From Tiny Acorns: The Kenny Baker Story, was written with Ken Mills and published by Writestuff Autographs.

 Personal life

 Baker resided in Preston, Lancashire.
-He was married to actress Eileen Baker (who co-starred with him in the 1977 film Wombling Free) from 1970 until she died in 1993.
+He was married to actress Eileen Baker (who co-starred with him in the 1977 film Wombling Free) from 1970 until her death in 1993.
 Although Eileen also had dwarfism, their two children did not inherit their parents' dwarfism.

 Baker was invited to attend the premiere of Star Wars: The Force Awakens in Los Angeles in December 2015, but was too ill to travel to the US.
-He had been living with a lung condition for years.
+He had a lung condition for years.
 Instead, Baker attended the film's premiere in London.